CloudCannon/documentation/_editing/front-matter.md

     image_paths:
       - /img/editing/front-matter/text-field.png
   - title: Large Text
     details: Multiline text field expanded for longer text.
-Displayed when there is too much text for a text field, and for the `description` key.
+Displayed for long text variables and the `description` key.
     yaml: |
       ---
       description: Products are crafted in-house by hand, making each piece a labour of love and an exercise in craftsmanship.